moritzhof/MetalCPPwithoutXCode/README.md

 # Introduction to Metal-C++ with Vector Addition without X-Code

  This project demonstrates how to use the Metal-C++ API to perform vector addition on the GPU using a compute kernel.
-One could think about this as a way to use Metel-C++ as a way to do scientific computing.
+One could think about this as a way to use Metel-C++ to do scientific computing.
 The code sets up a Metal compute pipeline to add two arrays of floats (A and B) and stores the result in a third array (C).
 This example processes 1024 elements using the add_vector kernel defined in operations.metal.
 I avoid the use of auto so that readers can learn as much as possible from this tutorial, however I do not go into alor of detail of what ever line of code means.
 A lot more code in provided then necessary in order to have a working example but I wanted to demonstrate as much as possible so that you can get started on setting up your own project.

 ## Table of Contents
 * [Prerequisites](#prerequisites)